SouthardD/gethub-demo/README.md

 # gethub-demo
-Demo to show basic workflow
+Demo to show basic workflow and stuff